Campus of Elon University: Colonnades Neighborhood

-The Colonnades Neighborhood consists of five buildings, Story Hall, Moffitt Hall, Harper Hall, Staley Hall, and Kivette Hall.
+The Colonnades Neighborhood consists of five buildings, Story Hall, Moffitt Hall, Allen Hall, Staley Hall, and Kivette Hall as well as the EcoVillage at Loy Farm.
 The neighborhood is located directly behind the Koury Business Center and houses both first and second year students in dormitories and apartments.
-Harper Hall is also home to the Maker Hub, Elon's 3D Printing Studio.

 Danieley Center

 The Danieley Center is a large residential neighborhood consisting of 16 apartment and dormitory style buildings anchored by Lake Verona, the Violet Hoffman Daniel Commons Building, and the PARC Danieley Recreation Facility.

 Global Neighborhood

 The Global Neighborhood is nationally recognized for its method of engaged living and learning and its emphasis of global engagement.
-Anchored by the impressive Global Commons Building, Great Hall, and Lake Mary Nell, the five residence halls house students in dormitory style living arrangements.
+Anchored by the Global Commons Building, Great Hall, and Lake Mary Nell, the five residence halls house students in dormitory style living arrangements.

 Historic Neighborhood

 The Historic Neighborhood is the oldest neighborhood on campus and is home to the "campus core" of Elon University.
 There are eight residence halls in this neighborhood; Carolina, Smith, Hook, Brannock, Barney, West, Virginia, and Sloan.